carlsonp/shiny-covid-historical/README.md

 ## Development

 * Install packages with `install.packages()`
-* Creates a cache file of data in the `cache` folder
+* Creates cache files of data in the `cache` folder

 ## CI/CD